 - In high dimension, identifying the support can become NP-hard. - In dimensions 2 and 3, we can just use a grid and recover super fast algorithms.
-Computing OT distances and barycenters between density maps is a solved problem. - ⇒ We can now easily do manifold learning with e.g. UMAP in Wasserstein spaces of 2D and 3D distributions.
+Computing OT distances and barycenters between density maps is a solved problem. - ⇒ We can now easily do manifold learning (= non-linear Model Order Reduction) in Wasserstein spaces of 2D and 3D distributions.